 5. Micromobility as a force for economic inclusion

 People need transportation options to access earning opportunities, mainly located in unaffordable cities.
 Today, the cheapest option is public transportation.
 But there remains a “last mile” problem: how is one to access the nearest station when it’s sometimes miles away?
 Solving this will need an option with much greater traffic density than public transportation, at a much lower price than cars.
 Micromobility fits the bill perfectly.

 This must be why these new modes of transportation are so overwhelmingly popular amongst lower income groups, as suggested by this survey of 7,000 people by Populus Group in their report on micromobility.

 When I make these points, people often tell me that that’s all well and good, but could never happen in the US.
 “American cities were just designed around cars — we’d have to rebuild the whole country to change this!”

 But cities like Amsterdam, too, were re-designed for cars in the first half of the 20th Century, leading to a sharp increase in road fatalities and decrease in bike ridership.

-This engendered the fierce activism of the “Stop the Child Murder” movement in the 1970s (“Stop Der Kindermoor”).
+This engendered the fierce activism of the “Stop the Child Murder” (“Stop Der Kindermoor”) movement in the 1970s.
 People took the streets, blocked wide arteries with bicycles, and pressured politicians to build more bike lanes.